jacksleight/statamic-focal-link/README.md

 <!-- /statamic:hide -->

-This Statamic addon allows you to link to entry and external page fragment IDs by selecting from an automatically populated list or inputting a custom value.
+This Statamic addon allows you to link to page fragment IDs by selecting from an automatically populated list or inputting a custom value.

 ## Installation